Elterwater to Chesters by the river circular walk

 Where to stay: Ambleside, Rydal and Grasmere are close to the start and finish, providing plenty of places to park, camp or stay

-The Elterwater to Chesters walking route
+The Elterwater to Chesters by the river walking route

 Walking route map from Elterwater to Chesters by the River in the Lake District